nmastracci/little-katas/Guilded-Rose-typescript-mocha/README.md

   - Quality drops to 0 after the concert
 - Conjured items degrade in quality twice as fast as normal items
 - Don't touch the Item class or Items property!

+09/25/2019
+- next time go over readme and set a team intention for the group to refactor around